Grand Canyon Education (NASDAQ:LOPE) Issues Q4 2021 Earnings Guidance

 Grand Canyon Education (NASDAQ:LOPE) last released its earnings results on Thursday, August 5th.
-The company reported $1.12 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.09 by $0.03.
-Grand Canyon Education had a net margin of 30.44% and a return on equity of 17.54%.
-Equities analysts anticipate that Grand Canyon Education will post 6.13 earnings per share for the current year.
+The company reported $1.12 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.09 by $0.03.
+Grand Canyon Education had a return on equity of 17.54% and a net margin of 30.44%.
+Equities research analysts predict that Grand Canyon Education will post 6.13 EPS for the current fiscal year.

 Grand Canyon Education, Inc engages in the provision of education services.
 It offers graduate and undergraduate degree programs and certificates across colleges.
 The company was founded by Christopher C. Richardson and Brent D. Richardson in November 2003 and is headquartered in Phoenix, AZ.